SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-29-jnj-vaccine-relatively-pretty.md

 Derek's stuff is worth reading.
 And, in a break from Internet tradition, the comments are usually pretty good too, if you like science nerd-talk (and since you reading _this_ blog, you know you _do_ like it even if it's a secret guilty pleasure).
+The commenters pointed out, for example, that the high HIV+ rate in South Africa meant they could check efficacy of the vaccine in immune-compromised people (and it was as ineffective as you might imagine).

 So go have a look at Derek's post.

 ---